 1924 — Louisville Country Club (18 holes, NC), Louisville, KY.
 Original designer, Tom Bendelow

 1924 — (r) Augusta Country Club, Travis created plan for new green on 6th hole of the Lake Course; NLE) Augusta, GA David Olgivie and Dr. William H. Harrison, original designers.

 1924 — Seven Pines golf links, Richmond, VA.
 According to June 20, 1924 Richmond Times-Dispatch, announcing delay in opening of “…the very first and only public golf course for Richmond, will not be opened until July 4, at the earliest……Designed by Walter J. Travis, noted golf architect, the Seven Pines course is said to be one of the finest in this section.”
 Whether the course still exists remains to be determined.

-1924 — (r) Country Club of New Canaan, New Canaan, CT (Willie Park, Jr., original designer, 9-holes —1900; Correspondence between Travis, Club official Marshall Stearns, and William Tull refers to construction of a golf course in 1924.
-Club records report that major cost overrun in construction, threatened bankruptcy of the club, resulting in termination of the project.)
+1924 — (r) Country Club of New Canaan, New Canaan, CT; 1900 – architect Willie Park, Jr., original designer, 9-holes; 1924 – Correspondence between Travis, club official Marshall Stearns, and William Tull refers to construction of golf course.
+Club records report that a major cost overrun in construction threatened bankruptcy of the club, resulting in termination of the project.

 1924 — (r) Louisville Country Club (9 holes), Louisville, KY Tom Bendelow, original designer, 1908 Keith Foster, renovation and restoration, 2003